appcircleio/appcircle-docusaurus/docs/enterprise-app-store/enterprise-app-store-profile.md

 ## Uploading Binary

-Uploading binaries to the Enterprise Portal is an important step in managing an organization’s mobile applications.
+Uploading binaries to the Enterprise App Store is an important step in managing an organization’s mobile applications.
 Several methods are offered by the platform to perform this action, each catering to different stages of the application lifecycle.
 The available options for uploading a binary are listed below:

 ### Manual Binary Upload